microsoft/azure_arc/docs/azure_jumpstart_hcibox/_index.md

 ## Prerequisites

+The following prerequisites must be completed in order to deploy HCIBox using the manual Bicep template option.
+If you elect to use Azure Developer CLI instead, then many of these prerequisites are configured for you as part of the AZD experience and can be skipped.

+### Required for both manual and Azure Devleoper CLI deployment

-- [Install or update Azure CLI to version 2.40.0 and above](https://docs.microsoft.com/cli/azure/install-azure-cli?view=azure-cli-latest).
+- [Install or update Azure CLI to version 2.49.0 and above](https://docs.microsoft.com/cli/azure/install-azure-cli?view=azure-cli-latest).
 Use the below command to check your current installed version.

   ```shell
   az --version
   ```

 - Login to AZ CLI using the ```az login``` command.

+### Required for manual deployment only (skip this section if using Azure Developer CLI)

 - Ensure that you have selected the correct subscription you want to deploy HCIBox to by using the ```az account list --query "[?isDefault]"``` command.
 If you need to adjust the active subscription used by Az CLI, follow [this guidance](https://docs.microsoft.com/cli/azure/manage-azure-subscriptions-azure-cli#change-the-active-subscription).